usnistgov/Pope.jl/docs/src/ljh.md

 # LJH
 LJH is a module for reading and writing LJH files.
 It supports versions 2.1 and 2.2 of LJH, and provides a way to handle multiple LJH files.
+It is a submodule of Pope so you will want to `using Pope.LJH`.

 ```@meta
 DocTestSetup = quote using Pope.LJH end